8legd/Banzai/README.md

 Jenkins should now be running on port 80

-To view the log `sudo docker exec banzai_jenkins_1 tail -100 /var/log/jenkins/jenkins.log`
+To view the log `sudo docker exec banzai_jenkins tail -100 /var/log/jenkins/jenkins.log`

 `make stop`